michaeltoma/graphicdesign/README.md

-This website can be visit to the followed link:
+You can visit this website by the following link:

   https://michaeltoma.github.io/graphicdesign